capjamesg/indieweb-utils/README.rst

 License
 -------

-The code in this project is licensed under the `Zero-Clause BSD License <LICENSE>`_.
+The code in this project is licensed under the `Zero-Clause BSD License <LICENSE.md>`_.

 The documentation in this project is licensed under a `CC BY-SA 4.0 license <https://creativecommons.org/licenses/by-sa/4.0/>`_.